DaryeDev/LootsTools/docs/docs/extensions/twitch/index.md

 It makes possible things like **changing the** **Stream's Title** and **Game**, **sending messages** to Chat, **marking a moment** on the VOD, **getting the Stream's info** (Useful for [Advanced Cards](../../cards/advCards.md)), manage **VIPs** (*VIPing* and *unVIPing*), and **bans** (*banning* and *unbanning*).

-Commands on Events like Subs, Chat Commands, Messages, Donations and Channel Points is being worked on.
+Commands on Events like Subs, Chat Commands, Messages, Donations and Channel Points are being worked on.

 &nbsp;